usacs/instagram-gesture/README.md

 ## Changing The Model

 - Go to [Teachable Machine](https://teachablemachine.withgoogle.com/train/image) and train an image model
+- *Make sure that one of the models classes is "Thumbs Up"* unless you plan on changing the the value in `content-scripts.js`.
 - Click "Export model" and "Upload model"
 - After your model is finished loading, copy the model url
 - Go to `content-scripts.js` and change `URL` to your new model url